pytest-dev/pytest-cov/docs/reporting.rst

             --cov-report annotate
             --cov=myproj tests/

 The output location for each of these reports can be specified.
-The output location for the XML, JSON, MARKDOWN and LCOV report is a file.
+The output location for the XML, JSON, Markdown and LCOV report is a file.
 Where as the output location for the HTML and annotated source code reports are directories::